-21 1.
-Introduction
+1. Introduction

-23 Although many improvements have been made in silicon material technology and in the design of new device structures, times higher [3-6].
-Because of high electric breakdown field, the drift region can be much thinner than that of their Si

-25 when compared to silicon, 4H-SiC offers a lower intrinsic carrier concentration (9 to 37 orders of magnitude), a higher counterparts for the same voltage rating, thus a much lower specific on-resistance could be obtained.
+Although many improvements have been made in silicon material technology and in the design of new device structures, the silicon-based power devices are rapidly approaching their theoretical limits of performance [1,2].
+As shown in Table 1, when compared to silicon, 4H-SiC offers a lower intrinsic carrier concentration (9 to 37 orders of magnitude), a higher electric breakdown field (4 to 18 times), a higher thermal conductivity, and a larger saturation electron drift velocity 2 to 2.7 times higher [3-6].
+Because of high electric breakdown field, the drift region can be much thinner than that of their Si counterparts for the same voltage rating, thus a much lower specific on-resistance could be obtained.
 With lower specific on-resistance, wide-bandgap-based power devices have lower conduction losses and higher overall efficiency.
 Because of high-saturation drift velocity power devices based on wide-bandgap materials could be switched at higher frequencies than their Si counterparts.
 Moreover, the charge in the depletion region of a PN junction can be removed faster if the drift velocity is higher, and therefore, the reverse recovery time is shorter.